department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-interviews/conversation-guide.md

     - What's most important for you to know?

-## Post-Task Interview - 5 minutes
+## Post-Task Interview

+Those are all the questions that I had for you today.

 - Do you have any questions for me?

-## Thank-You and Closing - 2 minutes
+## Thank-You and Closing

 Well we really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to improve our products and services for Veterans and service members.